Our 4-dimensional degree

 The fact that Warwick MORSE and MMORSE are so strongly and widely valued internationally makes our graduates highly employable worldwide.

 Application should be made to either MORSE (GLN0) or MMORSE (G0L0) but not both.
-Transfers between these two degrees is straightforward during the first two years at university (details under Course structure).
+Transfers between these two courses is straightforward during the first two years at university (details under Course structure).

-Transfers between all our degrees - DatSci, MDatSci, MathStat, MMathStat, MORSE and MMORSE - are usually straightforward for offer-holders and even beyond; see FAQs for more details.
-We therefore recommend to apply to just one of our degrees.
+Transfers between all our courses - DatSci, MDatSci, MathStat, MMathStat, MORSE and MMORSE - are usually straightforward for offer-holders and even beyond; see FAQs for more details.
+We therefore recommend to apply to just one of our courses.

 The curriculum is build on the principle that module choices get more and more flexible as you progress through the degree.
 On top of that, you may choose to 'overload' and study additional options from an even wider range or modules (e.g. foreign languages).

 The compulsory modules in year 1 concentrate on the underlying mathematical ideas.
-You also study basic material from economics and OR.
+You also study basic material from economics and Operational Research.

-In year 2 the statistics, economics and OR are developed further, and there is a wide range of optional modules.
-At the end of year 2, you finalise your choice between the 3-year MORSE degree and the 4-year MMORSE (the latter requiring you averaged of least 60% and took the module ST221 on linear statistical modelling).
+In year 2 the statistics, economics and Operational Research are developed further, and there is a wide range of optional modules.
+At the end of year 2, you finalise your choice between the 3-year MORSE degree and the 4-year MMORSE (the latter requiring you averaged at least 60%).

 MORSE: The third (final) year of MORSE has no compulsory modules, so you can specialise in your chosen area(s).